Installing IVy

 $ . venv/bin/activate

-If you want to use a particular version of Z3, you can instal it like this:
+If you want to use a particular version of Z3, you can install it like this:

 where X.Y is the version.